bgerp/ztm/README.md

 The result of this command will give you a unix time stamp that is made from current local time of the device.
 The result looks like this: **1594203916**

-Sfter finisihngup replacment of the settings, please restart the service, to apply the new settings.
+After finishing up replacement of the settings, please restart the service, to apply the new settings.
 This is done by typing in terminal

 ```sh
 sudo systemctl restart zontromat.service